dereatom/Day-Planner/README.md

 # Day-Planner
 I am used a daily planner to create a schedule
-It's current day is displayed at the top of thcalendar I am presented with timeblocks for standard business hours Each timeblock is color coded to indicate whether it is in the past, present, or future I can enter an even click into a timeblock.
-Text for that event is saved in local storage aved events persist
+Current day is displayed at the top of thcalendar
+I am presented with timeblocks for standard business hours Each timeblock is color coded to indicate whether it is in the past, present, or future I can enter an even click into a timeblock. planner set  and  event is saved in local storage Saved events were  persist
+Application deployed at live URL.
+Application GitHub URL submitted.